mark-watson/haskell_book/manuscript/tutorial-pure.md

 13
 ~~~~~~~~

-The examples in lines 1-4 illustrate that the multiplication operator has a higher precidence than the addition operator.
+The examples in lines 1-4 illustrate that the multiplication operator has a higher precedence than the addition operator.

 {lang="haskell",line-numbers=off}
 ~~~~~~~~